-I work in private practice helping clients with a variety of issues.
-I also work with:
+I work in private practice and with:

 - The School of Hard Knocks - Working on the Reaching your Potential project.

-- Cruse Bereavement Care - Supervisor - Supervising Bereavement Volunteers.
+- Cruse Bereavement Care - Supervisor

-I have also worked with Tenovus and in the NHS Cardiff and the Vale University Health Board.
+I have also worked with Tenovus and in the NHS (Cardiff and the Vale University Health Board).
 Before embarking on a career in counselling I worked as a primary school teacher in various roles including Additional Learning Needs Co-ordinator and Deputy Headteacher.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.